 All candidates are considered on an individual basis and we accept a broad range of qualifications.
-The entrance requirements below apply to 2021 entry.
+The entrance requirements below apply to 2023 entry.

 |UK entry requirements

 BBC: must include a B in both biology (or human biology) and chemistry

-||28 (5, 5, 5 at Higher Level including biology and chemistry, excluding core component) GCSEs as above (or equivalent)
+||28 (5, 5, 5 at Higher Level including biology and chemistry, excluding core component) and GCSEs requirements (or equivalent)*